Book-reader/c3-docgen/stdlibref.md

 ```c3
 fn usz utf8_codepoints(String utf8)
 ```

-Calculate the UTF8 length required to encode an UTF32 array.
 ```c3
 fn usz utf8len_for_utf32(Char32[] utf32)
 ```

-Calculate the UTF8 length required to encode an UTF16 array.
 ```c3
 fn usz utf8len_for_utf16(Char16[] utf16)
 ```

-Calculate the UTF16 length required to encode a UTF8 array.
 ```c3
 fn usz utf16len_for_utf8(String utf8)
 ```
 ```c3
 fn usz utf16len_for_utf32(Char32[] utf32)
 ```

-Convert an UTF32 array to an UTF8 array.
 ```c3
 fn usz? utf32to8(Char32[] utf32, char[] utf8_buffer)
 ```

-Convert an UTF8 array to an UTF32 array.
 ```c3
 fn usz? utf8to32(String utf8, Char32[] utf32_buffer)
 ```

-Copy an array of UTF16 data into an UTF8 buffer without bounds checking.
-This will assume the buffer is sufficiently large to hold the converted data.
 ```c3
 fn void? utf16to8_unsafe(Char16[] utf16, char* utf8_buffer)
 ```

-Copy an array of UTF8 data into an UTF32 buffer without bounds checking.
-This will assume the buffer is sufficiently large to hold the converted data.
 ```c3
 fn void? utf8to32_unsafe(String utf8, Char32* utf32_buffer)
 ```

-Copy an array of UTF8 data into an UTF16 buffer without bounds checking.
-This will assume the buffer is sufficiently large to hold the converted data.
 ```c3
 fn void? utf8to16_unsafe(String utf8, Char16* utf16_buffer)
 ```

-Copy an array of UTF32 code points into an UTF8 buffer without bounds checking.
-This will assume the buffer is sufficiently large to hold the converted data.
 ```c3
 fn void utf32to8_unsafe(Char32[] utf32, char* utf8_buffer)
 ```